-The image above is of Don Wardlaw, a real college student who was featured in a 1954 issue of True Magazine for Men for an article entitled, “Look What Happens When You Dress as Smart as You Are” (The Art of Manliness had some fun re-posting the pictures from the article awhile back).
+The image above is of Don Wardlaw, a real college student who was featured in a 1954 issue of True Magazine for Men for an article entitled, “Look What Happens When You Dress as Smart as You Are.”
 On the left is how Don dressed before True Magazine gave him a style intervention, and on the right is Don back on “campus outfitted like a BMOC instead of a yardbird.”

 What stands out about the images is that in the “before” shot, “sloppy” Don is far more dressed up than the majority of modern college students on a good day.
 A lot has changed in the last 57 years.